masterujjval/Project-Stegano/README.md

 ## Text Hiding in an Image

 ***It is recommended to store the image in the same folder of the cloned repository.
-Paste the full path of the image with image extension.***
+Paste the full path of the image with the image extension.***

 ![Screenshot from 2023-11-11 01-07-14](https://github.com/masterujjval/Project-Stegano/assets/64778409/411a6c31-7325-4c15-a721-80d58654fd6d)